bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 **Take a snapshot**

-You can take a snapshot to preserve the data volumes.
+You can take a snapshot of the disk to preserve the data volumes.
+Snapshots can be taken for disks with the "Ready" status only.

 Click "Take a snapshot" in the disk Actions list and in the dialogue window enter the following information: